DanRuizK57/RealTimeGym-App/README.md

 ## Introduction
-At the moment, people want to improve their physical condition, but many of them don't know where to start.
-As a solution to this problem, a mobile exercise app will be developed, with the unique feature of real-time workouts.
-This provides users with guidance for performing exercises and even creating custom routines based on their goals.
-In this stage of the project, we will provide the user interface aspects and its elements: the strategy, scope, structure, skeleton, and surface.
+Nowadays, more and more people want to improve their physical fitness, but they are often faced with the uncertainty of where to start.
+To address this challenge, we are excited to introduce an innovative real-time fitness mobile app called “RealTimeGym” that will not only guide you through your workouts but also allow you to share with friends and surpass your own personal goals.

+Our app goes beyond offering simple exercise routines; We are committed to personalization and constant motivation.
+Through the real-time workout function, you can follow your routine progress, making the way you exercise  sensational and unique.

+Additionally, the app will provide personalized routines based on your individual characteristics and personal goals.
+Whether you're looking to lose weight, gain strength, or improve your endurance, our app will adapt to your specific needs.

+At this stage of the project, we focus on the user interface and its key elements: strategy, scope, structure, skeleton and surface.
+We are committed to offering an enriching exercise experience that not only guides you towards your goals, but also motivates you to exceed them day after day.

 ## Team members
 - Gustavo Díaz - Project manager